 Validation

 In order to evaluate the ability of XPRESSpipe to provide the user with reliable results, we processed publicly available raw sequence files using this automated pipeline.
-We chose to highlight one ribosome profiling dataset to showcase the utility of XPRESSpipe for rapidly extracting potentially interesting molecular patterns and insights from sequence data.
+We chose to highlight one ribosome profiling dataset to showcase the utility of XPRESSpipe for rapidly extracting potentially interesting biological insights from sequence data.
 We additionally chose a small validation subset of TCGA samples, processed their raw read data through XPRESSpipe, and compared the counts to the TCGA-processed count tables corresponding to each sample.

-Ribosome Profiling Data and New Insights from OldOld Data
+New Insights from Old Published Published Ribosome Profiling Data

 The integrated stress response (ISR) is a signaling mechanism used by cells and organisms in response to a variety of cellular stresses.
-While acute ISR activation is essential for cells to properly respond to stresses, long periods of sustained ISR activity can be damaging.
+Although acute ISR activation is essential for cells to properly respond to stresses, long periods of sustained ISR activity can be damaging.
 These prolonged episodes lead to a variety of diseases, including many that result in neurological decline (41).
-A recently discovered small molecule inhibitor of the ISR, ISRIB, has demonstrated therapeutic potential and relative lack of side-effects.
-Interestingly, ISRIB can suppress a chronic activation of the ISR, while it does not inhibit an acute, high-grade ISR.
+A recently discovered small-molecule inhibitor of the ISR, ISRIB, has been demonstrated to have therapeutic potentialwith low.
+InterestinglyIn particular, ISRIB can suppress a chronic activation of the ISR, while it does not inhibit an acute, high-grade ISR.
 It has also been shown to be neuroprotective in mouse models of traumatic brain injury (42–48).

-A recent study (GSE65778) utilized ribosome profiling to define betterthe mechanisms of ISRIB action on the ISR, modeled by 1-hour tunicamycin (Tm) treatment in HEK293T cells (44).
-Some key findings from this study were that during early ISR, a specific subset of canonical stress-related transcription factors mRNAs were - lyenhanced and trans- lationally enhanced during ISR andreturned to levels seen in untreated cells when ISR-induced cells were ad- ditionally treated with ISRIB.
-In order to showcase the utility of XPRESSpipe in re-analyzing ribosome profiling and sequencing datasets, we re-processed and analyzed this dataset using the more current in silico techniques included in the XPRESSpipe package in the hope of shedding additional light on the translational mechanisms of the ISR and ISRIB.
-Compared to the raw count data made available in the original manuscript, samples showed comparable alignment rates between the two analytical regimes (all Spearman R values 0.90 - 0.92) (Figure 2A, S1).
+A recent study (data available under Gene Expression Omnibus accession number GSE65778) utilized ribosome profiling to better define the mechanisms of ISRIB action on the ISR, modeled by 1-hour tunicamycin (Tm) treatment in HEK293T cells (44).
+A key finding of this study is that a specific subset of stress-related transcription factors mRNAs display increased translational efficiency (TE) compared to untreated cells during tunicamycin-induced ISR.
+However, when cells were co-treated with tunicamycin and ISRIB, the TE of these stress-related mRNAs showed no significant increase, which indicates that ISRIB is able to counteract the translational changes caused by the ISR.
+In order to showcase the utility of XPRESSpipe in re-analyzing ribosome profiling and sequencing datasets, we re-processed and analyzed this dataset using the more current in silico techniques included in the XPRESSpipe package in order to further query the translational mechanisms of the ISR and ISRIB.
+Compared to the raw count data made available in the original manuscript, samples showed comparable alignment rates between the two analytical regimes (all Spearman R values 0.90–0.92) (Figure 2A, S1).
 This is in spite of the fact that the methods section of the original publication outlines the use of now outdated software, such as TopHat2 (49), which has a documented higher false positive alignment rate compared to the current state-of-the-art tool, STAR (19, 50).
-Additional points of difference may include that this alignment and quantification within XPRESSpipe dused the most recent human transcriptome reference, which no doubt con- tains modifications to annotated canonical transcripts and so forth when compared to the version available when the original study was published.
-XPRESSpipe-processed replicate samples XPRESSpipe exhibited excellent correlation (all Spearman R values 0.98 - 0.99) (Figure 2B).
+Additional points of difference may include that this alignment and quantification within XPRESSpipe useduseduseduses the most recent human transcriptome reference, which contains modifications to annotated canonical transcripts when compared to the version available when the original study was published.
+XPRESSpipe-processed replicate samples exhibited excellent correlation (all Spearman R values 0.98–0.99) (Figure 2B).
 While these differences in processing between the original publication and XPRESSpipe methods may not create immense differences in output, key biology may be missed.
-The analysis that follows is exploratory and only meant to suggest putative targets identifiable by re-analyzing pre-existing, publicly available data.
+The analysis that follows is exploratory and only meant to suggest putative targets identifiable by re-analyzing publicly available data.